insight-creative/builtrite/README.md

 # builtrite
-Custom WordPress theme for Builtrite Handler and Attachments
+Custom WordPress theme for Builtrite Handlers and Attachments